Daerdemandt/PredictionCalibrationApp/README.md

 # TODOs

-- Page for long-term personal predictions
 - Page for adding questions online
 - Loading questions from more files
 - Selecting topic for exercise questions
-- Good error alerts when answering questions from multiple browsers or when Promises are rejected
+- Good error alerts when answering questions from multiple browsers or when Promises are rejected instead of just changing title for page
 - Fix blinking "Loading..." - preload some data
 - English translation (maybe)